almightynassar/BrokenStarsAndroid/README.md

     Again, use the installation instrctions from the official documentation.
 1. Download [Android Studio or the Android SDK command line tools](https://developer.android.com/studio/index.html)
-1. Install cordova, the latest npm and n
+1. Install cordova, the latest npm and n ([Use this link for the latest instructions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions))

     **Linux**
     ```